W0dan/TestCraft/README.md

 usage:
   - Create a folder where all the dependent files of your project are located,
+  - copy TestCraft.exe to this folder,
-  - create a config file for TestCraft if needed, containing all values you require for your project,
+  - create in this folder a config file for TestCraft if needed (TestCraft.exe.Config), containing all values you require for your project,
   - make sure that all your test fixtures have the [TestFixture] attribute (not inherited),
   - run (in that folder) TestCraft <yourtestlibrary.dll>.